 Does the gestational carrier have to undergo psychological testing?

 A GC and her partner (if appropriate) should have a clinical interview with a mental health professional.
 This and subsequent interviews will cover the potential psychological risks associated with the process, including managing relationships with her partner, her children, her employer, and the intended parents.
 Psychological testing may be performed at the discretion of the counselor.

 Are the intended parents screened for sexually transmitted diseases?

 The intended parents are screened for infectious diseases that can be passed to the carrier.
 This screening is done by questionnaires, physical examination, and blood tests.
-Testing is required by the Food and Drug Administration (FDA) within 30 days of the egg retrieval and within seven days of the sperm collection.
+The Food and Drug Administration (FDA) require testing within 30 days of the egg retrieval and within seven days of the sperm collection.
 While these tests do not eliminate the risk of transmission, they greatly minimize them.

 Should the intended parents have a psychological evaluation?

 As for the GC, counseling with a mental health professional is recommended for the intended parents.
 The counselor should evaluate the couple for any unresolved or untreated addiction, abuse, or mental illness.
 The evaluation also should include an exploration of the couple’s expectations and relationship with the carrier and her family, plans for any relationship with the carrier after delivery, and plans to disclose the use of a carrier to the child that is born.

 What are the legal implications of using a gestational carrier?